symphonyoss/symphony-java-sample-bots/README.md

 - [ ] Exception handling
 - [ ] Busy wait logic and command-based bot interaction (check symphony-java-client listeners)

+## Project team
+- Maurizio (maoo) Pillitu - Devops Director at the Symphony Software Foundation ; Project leader and main developer of the project
+- Frank (ftbb) Tarsillo - MD at IHS MarkIT ; Administrator and support developer of the project; he's also the Project leader of the [Symphony Java Client](github.com/symphonyoss/symphony-java-client)

 ## Governance model
 This project is largely self-governed; to know more, please read on https://symphonyoss.atlassian.net/wiki/display/FM/Project+Governance